 In several studies I've read, it was noted that some kids given a ketogenic diet as an epilepsy treatment end up quitting the diet because it is unpalatable.
 As a person who voluntarily eats a ketogenic diet, this is astonishing to me.
 I wondered "what are they feeding these kids?"

 I figured it out when I took a look at a product called Ketocal, and tracked down the manufacturing process for the MTC oils being used in epilepsy treatment.
-Although it looks like the product ingredients may be changing in these shake powders, they are based on refined vegetable oils and processed coconut oils.
+Although it seems the product ingredients may be changing in these shake powders, they are based on refined vegetable oils and processed coconut oils.
 The refining process removes the natural antioxidants and makes the oils highly susceptible to oxidation.
 Given the research that indicates mitochondrial oxidation and free radical activity may be involved in the epileptic disease process, this is not a good solution.
 Plus, these processed fats do taste awful, and they are inflammatory.

 If free radical damage is involved in epileptic seizures, it's an even stronger reason to use saturated fats instead of polyunsaturated vegetable oils (PUFAs).
 Vegetable oils are highly processed pseudo-foods, and they are extremely reactive.
 They are easily oxidized in the presence of heat and light, and once oxidized, they start to damage the surrounding tissues.